LambdaInteractive/dialogue-editor/README.md

 # dialogue-editor
-A free and open source dialogue tree editor, released under the public domain, made with the Godot Engine 3.06
+A free and open source dialogue tree editor made with Godot Engine 3.06